aaronlifton/angular-socket-io-boilerplate/README.md

-## Contact
+## Docs

-For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, read http://expressjs.com/ and http://jade-lang.com/
+For more info on AngularJS read http://angularjs.org/ For more info on Express and Jade, read http://expressjs.com/ and http://jade-lang.com/